 A delete operation for physically removing a provider entry or a groupofNames entry from the Provider Information Directory as defined by delRequest type.
 The deleted entry only provides the distinguished name of the entry to be deleted.
 Once deleted from directory, the entry cannot be queried in the directory.
 Once an entry is deleted from HPD, it is removed permanently and cannot be queried.
 It is an implementer’s choice to allow delete method for physically deleting a provider entry

-The examples for Provider Information Feed Request can be found online on the IHE FTP site, see ITI TF-2x: Appendix W.
+The examples for Provider Information Feed Request can be found online; see ITI TF-2x: Appendix W.

 3.59.4.1.3 Schema Structure